 Tackle Tough Stuff First

-If you have a difficult task or project ahead of you, you may be tempted to put off doing the hardest parts.
-It is best to get hard stuff out of the way as soon as possible so it is not looming over your head for the rest of the day.
+This time management tip really works; if you have a difficult task or project ahead of you, you may be tempted to put off doing the hardest parts, but it is best to get hard stuff out of the way as soon as possible.
+You don't want that difficult task looming over your head for the rest of the day.
 Time management experts recommend this strategy.
 It will be a relief to get difficult tasks off your plate, you will feel more productive, and you will then be freed up to take on easier parts of your project.
 Nothing compares to getting tough stuff out of the way first.
 Try it!
 You will find that it is a huge stress reliever.

 Allot Time Carefully